Comparisons12 min read

 Customer Support

-ClickUp offers 24/7 live chat on paid plans, plus an enormous help center, YouTube tutorials, and a surprisingly active community forum.
+ClickUp offers 24/7 live chat on paid plans, plus a massive help center, YouTube tutorials, and a surprisingly active community forum.
 I've personally gotten responses in under 5 minutes at 2am.
 That matters when you're remote and something breaks during a crunch.

 Basecamp's support is email-based, typically responding within a business day.
 No live chat.
-The help docs are solid, but if you need urgent help, you might be waiting longer than you'd like.
+The help docs are solid, but if you need urgent help, you might be waiting longer than ideal.

 Winner: ClickUp